RadhikaRJ/RadhikaRJ/README.md

 # About me👩‍💻
 <br>
-<p>I'm Radhika, a passionate full-stack developer who loves to code for creating innovative and challenging solutions to real-world problems, and develop web applications.
+<p>I'm Radhika, a passionate full-stack developer who loves to code for creating innovative and challenging solutions to real-world problems and develop web applications.
 Additionally, I'm well-versed in the domain of AI, ML, and Data Visualization and have worked with Big Data Technologies such as Apache Hadoop, Apache Spark & Apache Kafka.
 Furthermore, I am interested to collaborate on projects and provide technical reviews as well.
 I want to leverage my skills and work on interesting projects to make meaningful contributions.
 I am actively seeking internship and full-time opportunities for Software Engineering/Software Developer roles.
 <br>
 <br>
 To know more about me, <a href="https://radhika-portfolio.netlify.app/">check out my portfolio.</a>